- Professor Andrew Stewart, The University of Adelaide (firstname.lastname@example.org)

 SA Chapter Seminar- Thursday 23 June 2016

-The SA Chapter of the Australian Labour Law Association will hold a seminar on the topic 'The Relational Employment Contract: Australian and UK Perspectives'.
+The SA Chapter of the Australian Labour Law Association held a seminar on the topic 'The Relational Employment Contract: Australian and UK Perspectives'.
 The seminar will be presented by Professor Douglas Brodie.

 SA Chapter Seminar - Thursday 12 October 2015